DonTee-Why/CutSession-Pipeline-Project/README.md

 # CutSession-Pipeline-Project
-A Python API for scheduling sessions in photo and music studios.
+A Python API for scheduling studio (photo and music) sessions.